Taken (franchise)

 Taken is a series of English-language French action films, beginning with Taken in 2008, created by producer Luc Besson and American screenwriter Robert Mark Kamen.
 The dialogue of all three films is primarily English, and all three feature Liam Neeson as Bryan Mills.
-The first film received mixed reviews from critics but a positive response from audiences with commercial success, the series grossed a combined $929,451,015 worldwide.
+The first film received mixed reviews from critics but a positive response from audiences with commercial success.
+The series grossed a combined $929,451,015 worldwide.

-A prequel television series based on a similar storyline and starring Clive Standen as Bryan Mills premiered in February 2017.

 The series has also experienced diminishing critical reception with each successive film.

+A prequel television series based on a similar storyline and starring Clive Standen and Jennifer Beals premiered in February 2017.

 Films

 Taken (2008)

 A retired CIA operative named Bryan Mills crosses the globe to rescue his 17-year-old daughter after she is kidnapped by a group of Albanian smugglers while traveling in France.

 Taken 2 (2012)

-Mafia boss and terrorist Murad, the father of Marko, whom Bryan had killed by electrocution in the first film of the trilogy, plans to capture Bryan, who is vacationing with his family in Istanbul, and avenge his son's death.
+Mafia boss and terrorist Murad Hoxha, the father of Marko Hoxha, whom Bryan had killed by electrocution in the first film of the trilogy, plans to capture Bryan, who is vacationing with his family in Istanbul, and avenge his son's death.